Hongyi6328/MetaNDroids_Orbital2022/README.md

 You can change and update them by clicking on the ‘Update’ button.
 If successful, you will see this message .
 Please note that some validation rules will be applied, such as no whitespaces in alias and length of self description no longer than 500 characters.
 Data that do not pass validation will not be updated and you will receive respective instructions on how you violated the rules.

+# Advanced Features
+## The Ranking Algorithm
+### Introduction
+A ranking algorithm is used to evaluate the ranking of a project, which determines the order in which all projects are displayed. **A good ranking algorithm should seek a balance between popularity and time.** On one hand, projects that come later should have higher ranking than those that come earlier do; on the other hand, earlier projects might be more popular than later projects, and hence, have a higher ranking.
+A quandry is that new projects are fresh, not visited by too many people, so the sample size is too small for us to know its real popularity.
+Anyways, no matter how  a new project eventually turns out to be, we must give it a "temporarily exceptionally high" ranking and expose it to enough users first.

+Among a bunch of prevailing ranking algorithms, we chose a simple [**"Vote and Decay"**](https://datagenetics.com/blog/october32018/index.html) algorithm, which fortunately, has good control of popularity and time.
+The key idea is that all user input, including participation, PP donation, and comment, is a "vote" to the project.
+You may  simply think a vote as **an instant boost of ranking.** However, such a boost will **decay over time and eventually take no effects.** A new project will be given **an intial vote to push it to a reasonably high place** in the project list.
+Then, its fate - remaining at the top or falling down all the way to the bottom - will totally depend on its own performance.

+For example, a new project is out, pushed to the top of list.
+However, not too many people are interested in it at the time, so it receives few votes.
+In a couple of days, it smoothly slips down to the bottom as its initial vote decays.
+Surprisingly, one day, a generous user donates an awful lot of Participation Points to it, which raises it to the top again.
+This time, many people see it,  participate in it, and leave positive comments, so it keeps being voted up, and the votes overcome the decay.
+As such, it remains at the top, and becomes one of the most popular projects for a long time.

+As you can see in the above case, the "Vote and Decay" algorithm does a good job in taking care of popularity and time together.

+### Mathematical Model
+The key idea works, but it is still an idea.
+The implementation matters.
+There are many decay models, too.
+A classic yet simple model is called Newton's Cooling, or Radioactive Decay.
+Its equation is
+### Variation

+## The Verification Code System
+## Email Server